isiak44/RasheedPBL/Project4/Project4.md

 ## Installing MySQL

-MySQL is a Database Management system (DBMS) that stores and manage data for our website in a relational database.
+MySQL is a Database Management system (DBMS) that stores and manages data for our website in a relational database.

 `sudo apt install mysql-server`